Divide-And-Conquer/Divide-And-Conquer.github.io/_posts/2025-09-07-TelegramReporterDoorBell.markdown

 This could be extended using MQTT to track doorbell presses, and make actions happen within node-red.
 This use case would allow existing cricket 3 PCB designs and hardware to be used(reused).

+This project is created with the help of chatGPT.